Alcester: Notable buildings

 Today the town features architecture from the Medieval, Tudor, Georgian, Victorian eras and the 20th century.
 The oldest house appears to be The Old Malthouse at the corner of Church Street and Malt Mill Lane, which probably dates from about 1500.

-The clock on St Nicholas's Church, a Grade II*listed building, is in an unusual position on the south-west corner of the 14th-century tower, so as to make it visible from the High Street.
-The church also houses the tomb of Fulke Greville, grandfather of Fulke Greville.
+St Nicholas's Church is a Grade II* listed building.
+Its clock is in an unusual position on the south-west corner of the 14th-century tower, to make it visible from the High Street.
+The church also houses the tomb of Fulke Greville, grandfather of poet and statesman Fulke Greville, 1st Baron Brooke.
 The church's Georgian nave with Doric columns and plastered ceiling is believed to have been designed by Francis Smith of Warwick, supervisor of its rebuild by the Woodward brothers of Chipping Campden in 1729.

 Alcester Town Hall was built between 1618 and 1641, and is a grade I listed building.

 Transport

 Alcester was previously served by Alcester railway station belonging to the Midland Railway (later part of the LMS Railway), on the Gloucester Loop Line, branching off the Birmingham and Gloucester Railway main line at Ashchurch, passing through Evesham, Alcester and Redditch and rejoining the main line at Barnt Green, near Bromsgrove.
 The loop was built to address the fact that the main line bypassed most of the towns it might otherwise have served, but it took three separate companies to complete, Alcester being on the Evesham and Redditch railway prior to absorption by the Midland.

 In addition a branch line provided by the Alcester Railway Company (later part of the Great Western Railway) ran from Alcester to Bearley, thus giving access to Stratford-upon-Avon.
 This line, however, was an early casualty, closing in September 1939.
 The Midland loop was due to close between Ashchurch and Redditch in June 1963 but the poor condition of the track led to all trains between Evesham and Redditch being withdrawn in October 1962 and replaced by a bus service for the final eight months.
 Redditch to Barnt Green remains open on the electrified Birmingham suburban network.

-Alcester is served by buses from Redditch, Evesham and Stratford-upon-Avon.
+Currently, Alcester is served by one regular bus route, the hourly Stagecoach Midlands-operated X19 between Redditch and Stratford-upon-Avon.
+The Diamond West Midlands-operated route 247 operates irregularly through Alcester between Redditch and Evesham.